GreyMario/OoT-Randomizer/README.md

   - Link still needs the Goron Bracelet to lift Bomb Flowers, even as an adult.
   - The Megaton Hammer will break all bombable walls in Dodongo's Cavern.
   - Adult Link can skip the first floor loop path by jumping directly to the floor switch from the lobby.
-    - Child Link can perform the same skip by using a Ground Jump, though this is not in logic.
+    - Child Link can perform the same skip by using a Ground Jump (an [easy to perform glitch](http://zelda.speedruns.com/oot/tech/ground-jump)), though this is not in logic.
   - The Bow or Din's Fire are acceptable substitutes for blasting the stone staircase to reach the second floor.
     - Hilariously, Blue Fire also works, though you will need two bottles of it and this method is not in logic.
   - The second floor loop through the upper miniboss fight and fire pillars may be skipped entirely as an adult.